SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-metrics.md

 ## Example

-Let's consider the following example.
+Let's consider the following example:

 In addition to all metrics we send by default from CAdvisor you also want to forward `container_blkio_device_usage_total`.